Occupational health services

 If you are self-employed, you can choose to arrange

 - preventive occupational health care coverage for yourself.
-You can arrange to get it from a municipal health centre, a private medical clinic, or a self-employed health care professional.
+You can arrange to get it from your wellbeing services county, a private medical clinic, or a self-employed health care professional.

 - medical care coverage at the general practitioner level as part of occupational health care, provided you acquire it from the same service provider with whom you have an arrangement for preventive occupational health care.